-The tables that follow show pension-related information for both the MTRS and the MSERS as required by GASB 67 and GASB 68 and as shown in the Commonwealth's fiscal 2018 CAFR.
+The tables that follow show certain pension-related information for both the MTRS and the MSERS as required by GASB 67 and GASB 68 and as shown in the Commonwealth's fiscal 2018 CAFR.
 The MTRS and MSERS tables subtitled "Schedule of Changes in the Net Pension Liability and Related Ratios" show the beginning and ending liabilities and assets for the MTRS and MSERS, as well as both systems' unfunded pension liability, or net pension liability (NPL), with the NPL being the amount that the Commonwealth records on its Statement of Net Position as its unfunded pension liability.
 The table also shows the components of the change in the NPL between the beginning (July 1) and end (June 30) for fiscal years 2014 through 2018.

-The tables subtitled "Pension Expense and Deferred Outflows/Inflows of Resources," "Deferred Outflows/Inflows of Resources," "Deferred Outflows/Inflows of Resources" and "Projected Recognition of Deferred Outflows/Inflows)" show pension expenses that, under GASB 68, are recognized in the fiscal 2018 CAFR as well as the inflows and outflows that under GASB 68 are recognized either in the fiscal 2018 CAFR or are deferred and projected to be recognized in future fiscal year CAFRs.
+The tables subtitled "Pension Expense and Deferred Outflows/Inflows of Resources" shows pension expenses that, under GASB 68, are recognized in the fiscal 2018 CAFR.
+Additional information regarding the inflows and outflows that under GASB 68 are recognized either in the fiscal 2018 CAFR or are deferred and projected to be recognized in the CAFRs for future fiscal years can be found in Note 9C to Basic Financial Statements to the fiscal 2018 CAFR.
+See Exhibit C - Comprehensive Annual Financial Report for the year ended June 30, 2018.